 - When you combine multiple savings accounts under a single ID (a family savings account), you must maintain a minimum balance on all of the accounts included in the combination.
 The minimum balance will be equal to the highest minimum balance requirement among the individual accounts.

 - In case of an emergency, a family savings account allows you to transfer funds from another account to cover a payment.
-For example, if you wrote a check for an amount that exceeds the balance in your account, the bank will transfer funds from another linked account to cover the difference.
+For example, if you wrote a cheque for an amount that exceeds the balance in your account, the bank will transfer funds from another linked account to cover the difference.

 - The primary account holder (the person who opened the family savings account) will be charged a penalty if the minimum balance is not maintained.